 Enniscorthy-based Taoglas, which makes and designs antennas and cellular components, reported a $23 million (€21.81 million) loss for 2023 in the first set of results since a US private equity firm acquired the Irish company early last year.

-New accounts for Taoglas Buyer, a new entity that was formed when a majority stake in the group was sold to Graham Partners, reveal that turnover at the dual Irish-US headquartered group’s Irish entity reached $52.2 million in the 12 months to the end of December last.
+New accounts for Taoglas Buyer, a new entity that was formed when a majority stake in the group was sold to Graham Partners, reveal that turnover at the dual Irish-US headquartered group’s Irish entity reached $52.5 million from March to December 2023.

 Led by co-founder Dermot O’Shea, who retained a stake in the business following its sale, Taoglas’s US and global revenue figures have not been disclosed.
 However, the wider group was “operationally profitable” last year, a company spokesman said, having expanded into new regions and opened an office in India in 2023.